ceejbot/galls-law/webrebels.md

 # [fit] monolith
 # [fit] everything in one process

+^ Really easy to write, often easy to deploy.
+Easy to think about.

 ---

 ![fit](images/registry_monolith.png)

-^ npm registry 1.0: a monolith
+^ npm registry started with one of these!

 ---